 ELLIE AND THE HARP MAKER by Hazel Prior.
 Berkley (August 6, 2019).
 ISBN 978-1984803788.
 336p.

 This entry was posted on Wednesday, August 28th, 2019 at 8:00 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.